MKT3095 : Cultural and Heritage Marketing

 - Module Leader(s): Mrs Deborah Forbes

 |Semester 1 Credit Value:||10|

 |Semester 2 Credit Value:||10|

-To examine the application of marketing theory to culture and heritage.
+To examine the application of marketing theory to cultural,arts and heritage organisations

-To analyse the role of marketing in the public, private and non-profit sectors of the cultural and heritage sector.
+To analyse the role of marketing in the public, private and non-profit sectors of the cultural, arts and heritage sector.

-To provide an understanding of the tools and techniques required to design a marketing plan in the cultural and heritage sector.
+To provide an understanding of the tools and techniques required to design an event/ marketing plan for an organisation in the cultural, arts and heritage sector.

-To identify the actors and partnerships central to successful cultural and heritage sector marketing.
+To identify the actors and partnerships central to successful cultural, arts and heritage sector marketing.

 To develop an understanding of the cultural and heritage audiences.